- Privacy notice

 Specifically, the Firm strongly opposes slavery and human trafficking and will not knowingly support or conduct business with any organization involved in such activities.

-In 2018, the Firm appointed a Chief Responsibility Officer to work closely with the Firm’s Corporate Responsibility Committee to coordinate efforts to implement corporate responsibility practices and policies that are the most meaningful to our clients, shareholders and employees.
-The Corporate Responsibility Committee is comprised of senior leaders from our ESG Research, Human Resources, Global Communications, Corporate Services, Investor Relations, Corporate Strategy and Legal teams.
+In 2018, the Firm appointed a Chief Responsibility Officer to work closely with the Firm’s Corporate Responsibility Policy Committee to coordinate efforts to implement corporate responsibility practices and policies that are the most meaningful to our clients, shareholders and employees.
+The Corporate Responsibility Policy Committee is comprised of senior leaders from our ESG Research, Human Resources, Global Communications, Corporate Services, Finance and Legal teams.

 Overview of Business Activities